perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-decode-standard-filehandles-as-utf-8.md

 {
+   "date" : "2012-04-27T06:00:01-08:00",
+   "slug" : "/pub/2012/04/perlunicook-decode-standard-filehandles-as-utf-8.html",
+   "title" : "Perl Unicode Cookbook: Decode Standard Filehandles as UTF-8", "draft" : null,
    "image" : null,
-   "description" : "℞ 15: Declare STD{IN,OUT,ERR} to be UTF-8 Always convert to and from your desired encoding at the edges of your programs.
-This includes the standard filehandles STDIN, STDOUT, and STDERR.
-As documented in perldoc perlrun, the PERL_UNICODE environment variable or...", "authors" : [
+   "authors" : [
       "tom-christiansen"
    ],
-   "thumbnail" : null,
-   "draft" : null,
-   "title" : "Perl Unicode Cookbook: Decode Standard Filehandles as UTF-8", "tags" : [],
+   "tags" : [],
    "categories" : "unicode",
-   "date" : "2012-04-27T06:00:01-08:00",
-   "slug" : "/pub/2012/04/perlunicook-decode-standard-filehandles-as-utf-8"
+   "description" : "℞ 15: Declare STD{IN,OUT,ERR} to be UTF-8 Always convert to and from your desired encoding at the edges of your programs.
+This includes the standard filehandles STDIN, STDOUT, and STDERR.
+As documented in perldoc perlrun, the PERL_UNICODE environment variable or...", "thumbnail" : null
 }